-This section is reserved for former members of the Channel Zero Network who have retired or gone on hiatus
+This section is reserved for former members of the CZN who have retired or gone on hiatus

 The Danthropology with Dan Arel podcast is hosted by author and journalist Dan Arel.
 Each week the show hosts a guest to talk about radical politics, science, and often their intersectionality with culture and religion, with an anarchist perspective.

 Which Side isn’t a podcast to educate people about social change/struggles, there are already several great ones for that.
 Which Side is more about hanging out with people we like.
 Our listeners are truly friends and peers.
 When we are with our friends we don’t talk about why you should go vegan or force anarchist principals down your throat, we talk about the new vegan restaurant, or why the government is so messed up.